JacobColbyTanner/asymmetric_weighted_and_signed_connectome-main/README.md

 This toolbox presents a set of functions that can be used to create and analyze asymmetric, weighted and signed anatomical networks as presented in the paper:

 Tanner, J., Faskowitz, J., Teixeira, A. S., Seguin, C., Coletta, L., Gozzi, A., ... & Betzel, R. (2022).
-Reweighting the connectome: A multi-modal, asymmetric, weighted, and signed description of anatomical connectivity. bioRxiv, 2022-12.
+Reweighting the connectome: A multi-modal, asymmetric, weighted, and signed description of anatomical connectivity.

 Firstly, in order to create such a network you must have two things: